-Have you ever considered to live somewhere else?
+Have you ever considered living somewhere else?

 Which places in London do you enjoy hanging out?

-I love live music and it’s not necessarily going to a big event in Brixton Academy, I just absolutely love to go to some local bar and there is a band on I’ve never heard of, who I don’t know who they are and then you are there and you can just hear them play.
+I love live music and it’s not necessarily going to a big event in Brixton Academy, I absolutely love to go to some local bar and there is a band on I’ve never heard of, who I don’t know who they are and then you are there and you can just hear them play.
 I love poetry readings as well and I love the British Museum, I love it.
 I like the V&A as well but it makes me sneeze because it’s so dusty.
-I am really allergic to the V&A. Yeah, I like places like that.
+I am allergic to the V&A. Yeah, I like places like that.
 And I love Hampstead Heath and Richmond Park.
 God, here we go.
 Richmond Park in autumn.

 Can you tell me how it all started for you?
 Did you always know what you wanted to do?

 I graduated in film and photography from London College of Printing and I loved it.
 I used to shut myself in the dark room and spend ages just printing.
 I used to love black and white printing and black and white negatives, and I used to make lots of installations, some of them didn’t had any meaning or purpose but I loved making collages and things like that.
 And I used to do documentary, took pictures of bands, travel with bands, people like Skunk Anansie before they were big and some other bands like that.
 I would just do band portraits and take pictures of them.
 And then a friend of mine, this photographer, said “Oh god, I really need a stylist!” and I looked at him blank.
 Stylist didn’t exist then.
 And I looked at him blank and he was like “You can dress, you can dress yourself!
 I just need someone to dress a girl!”.
 And I did that and after that I got another job doing this styling thing and another one, then another one and I kept getting jobs as a stylist.
 That’s how it started, it wasn’t through me thinking “Oh, I wanna be a stylist.”